414th Fighter Group: World War II

-The group was reassigned to 13th Air Force at Clark Field in the Philippines in late December 1945.
+The group was reassigned to Thirteenth Air Force at Clark Field in the Philippines in late December 1945.
 The Group flew a mix of P-47Ns, North American P-51 Mustangs, and then a few Lockheed P-80 Shooting Stars.
 Most of the group's aircraft were moved to Floridablanca Airfield in 1946, where they were used to equip the 18th Fighter Group.
 The 414th was inactivated at the end of September.